-Wizards radio broadcasts have a new flagship home on the Team 980
+Wizards radio broadcasts have a new home on the Team 980; Caps continue on 106.7 the Fan

 “We just thought it was a great opportunity to get our two big teams under the same umbrella,” Hunter Lochmann, chief marketing officer for Monumental Sports & Entertainment, said in a phone interview.
 “We’ve had a great experience with 106.7 and are excited about 980, too.
 [WFED] has been a great partner and will continue to be a great partner, but we’re excited to bring the Wizards to a sports radio channel where they’ll be talking about all the D.C. teams.”

 Hubbard-owned WFED, a news-talk station, will remain the AM home of the Capitals and continue to feature select Wizards games.
-Capitals games will also be available on Caps Radio 24/7, a free, 24-hour streaming audio channel accessible via the Capitals’ mobile app and online.
+Capitals games also are available on Caps Radio 24/7, a free, 24-hour streaming audio channel accessible via the Capitals’ mobile app and online.

 WTEM, which will broadcast all 82 Wizards regular season games in 2021-22, has been the flagship home of the team before, most recently in 2009.
 First-year coach Wes Unseld Jr. and General Manager Tommy Sheppard will make regular appearances on the station as part of the new partnership.

-“Not for nothing, the first year of our 106.7 deal we won the Stanley Cup, so maybe there’s a little mojo on the Wizards side,” Lochmann said.
+“Not for nothing, the first year of our 106.7 deal [the Capitals] won the Stanley Cup, so maybe there’s a little mojo on the Wizards’ side,” Lochmann said.

 Read more from The Post: